dgg32/markov_neo4j/README.md

-This repository contains code and data for my article "(Hidden Markov Model with Neo4j)[https://dgg32.medium.com/hidden-markov-model-with-neo4j-660ecd15ed19]".
+This repository contains code and data for my article "[Hidden Markov Model with Neo4j](https://medium.com/p/660ecd15ed19)".

 1. Both scripts are for data generation in Neo4j.